blomdahldaniel/yrgo-workshop-vuejs-2018/assignment/02-Twitter-app/201-setup.md

 ```
 vue create twitter-app
 ```
 This will trigger the installation process where you set different options for your project.
-You can also choose to use a js linter if you are all about the syntax-nazi..

-Here's a suggested way to answer the install questions:
+**Here's a suggested way to answer the install questions:**

 ```bash
 > Manually select features